Location of Airbags

 - Objects lodged under the seat or wedged between the seat back and cushion.

 - Heavy objects sitting on the seat (briefcase, large purse).

 - Cargo interfering with the seat.

 - Aftermarket items attached to or placed between the seat and the occupant, such as covers, mats, blankets, etc.

 These conditions can interfere with the occupancy sensor.
-If you have eliminated the above possibilities, and the airbag status is still incorrect, instruct passengers to ride in the rear seats and contact Tesla to have the airbag system checked.
+If you have eliminated the above possibilities, and the airbag status is still incorrect, instruct passengers to ride in the rear seats and use the mobile app to schedule a service appointment to have the airbag system checked.

 Examples of Correct and Incorrect Seating Positions